Sexual Health Abstract Guidelines

 - Include affiliations for each author.
 Use superscript numbering after the author’s name to indicate affiliations

-- Background: study objectives, hypothesis tested, or description of problem
+- Background: study objectives, hypotheses tested, research questions or description of problem

-- Results: in summarized form, must include data but do not include tables, graphs or pictures
+- Results: in summarised form, must include data (e.g. statistics or qualitative data) but do not include tables, graphs or pictures. include results/outcomes and results of statistical tests such as p values, odds or hazards ratios and confidence intervals.

 Note: If accepted into the program you will be requested to include a disclosure of interest slide into your presentation or include such statements in your poster.